Skip to main content

 Map fields to your Template

-For each piece of information you want to collect with your Template, you’ll add a field in the Template Editor.
-GoFormz offers a variety of field types to facilitate your data collection.
+For each piece of information you want to collect with your Template, you’ll add a data field in the Template Editor.
+A variety of field types are available to facilitate your data collection.

-The fields you map onto your Template in the Template Editor determine the information you’ll receive from your Form Users.
-Map as many fields as you need onto your Template.
-You can make any necessary edits later.
+The fields you map onto your Template in the Template Editor determine the information your Form Users will fill out.
+Map as many fields as you need onto your Template - you can always edit your Template's fields.

 Screenshot displaying the Template Editor workspace in the GoFormz web app.